-- 1. Information about important transactions - (1) Cumulative amount of the stock of the same investee purchased or sold reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (2) Acquisition amount of real estate reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (3) Disposition amount of real estate reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (4) Discount of service charges in transaction with related party reaching more than NTD 5 million: None. - (5) Accounts receivable-related party reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (6) Information regarding sale of NPL: None. - (7) The types of securitized products and related information applied and approved for process according to the "Financial Assets Securitization Act" or the "Clauses of the Real Estate Securitization Act": None - (8) Business relationships or important transactions and amounts between the parent company and subsidiary and among subsidiaries: Please refer to Table 1. - (9) Other important transactions sufficient to affect the policy to use financial statements: None. - 2.
-Transfer investment business-related information and total shareholding - (1) Information regarding investees and total shareholdings: None. - (2) Loans to others: None. - (3) Endorsements/guarantees to others: None. - (4) Marketable securities end: See Attached table 2. - (5) Cumulative amount of the stock of the same investee purchased or sold reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (6) Information on trading in derivative instruments: None - (7) Acquisition amount of real estate reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (8) Disposition amount of real estate reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (9) Discount of service charges in transaction with related party reaching more than NTD 5 million: None. - (10) Accounts receivable-related party reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (11) Information regarding sale of NPL: None. - (12) The types of securitized products and related information applied and approved for process according to the "Financial Assets Securitization Act" or the "Clauses of the Real Estate Securitization Act": None - (13) Other important transactions sufficient to affect the policy to use financial statements: None. - 3.
-Setting up branches and investments in Mainland China No such event.
+- 1. Information related to material transactions - (1) Cumulative amount of the stock of the same investee purchased or sold reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (2) Acquisition amount of real estate reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (3) Disposition amount of real estate reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (4) Discount of service charges in transaction with related party reaching more than NTD 5 million: None. - (5) Accounts receivable-related party reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (6) Information regarding sale of NPL: None. - (7) The types of securitized products and related information applied and approved for process according to the "Financial Assets Securitization Act" or the "Clauses of the Real Estate Securitization Act": None - (8) Business relationships or important transactions and amounts between the parent company and subsidiary and among subsidiaries: Please refer to Attached table 1. - (9) Other important transactions sufficient to affect the policy to use financial statements: None. - 2.
+Transfer investment business-related information and total shareholding - (1) Information regarding investees and total shareholdings: None. - (2) Loans to others: See Attached table 2. - (3) Endorsements/guarantees to others: None. - (4) Marketable securities end: See Attached table 3. - (5) Cumulative amount of the stock of the same investee purchased or sold reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (6) Information on trading in derivative instruments: None - (7) Acquisition amount of real estate reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (8) Disposition amount of real estate reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (9) Discount of service charges in transaction with related party reaching more than NTD 5 million: None. - (10) Accounts receivable-related party reaching NTD 300 million or more than 10% of the Paid-in shares capital: None. - (11) Information regarding sale of NPL: None. - (12) The types of securitized products and related information applied and approved for process according to the "Financial Assets Securitization Act" or the "Clauses of the Real Estate Securitization Act": None - (13) Other important transactions sufficient to affect the policy to use financial statements: None. - 3.
+Setting up branches and investments in Mainland China No such event. - 4.
+Disclosure of other supplementary information - (1) Loans and receivables and allowance for bad debt assessment form: Please refer to XIV.and 3 (13) for details. - (2) Quality of assets: Detailed in Attached table 4. - (3) NPL or non-performing receivable accounts exempted from report: See Attached table 5.

-(Reviewed only, not audited in accordance with the auditing standards generally accepted in the ROC) (In Thousands of New Taiwan Dollars, unless otherwise specified)
+(Reviewed only, not audited in accordance with the auditing standards generally accepted in the ROC)

-- 4. Disclosure of other supplementary information - (1) Loans and receivables and allowance for bad debt assessment form: Please refer to XIV and 3 (13) for details. - (2) Quality of assets: Detailed in Attached table 3. - (3) NPL or non-performing receivable accounts exempted from report: See Attached table 4. - (4) Concentration of credit risk: Please refer to Attached table 5 and Attached table 5-1. - (5) Interest rate sensitivity assets and liabilities analysis data: See Attached table 6 and Attached table 6-1. - (6) Profitability: Please refer to Attached table 7 for details. - (7) Maturity date analysis: Please refer to Attached table 8 and Attached table 8-1 for details. - (8) Capital Adequacy: Not applicable.
+- (4) Concentration of credit risk: Please refer to Attached table 6 and Attached table 6-1. - (5) Interest rate sensitivity assets and liabilities analysis data: See Attached table 7 and 7-1. - (6) Profitability: Please refer to Attached table 8 for details. - (7) Maturity date analysis: Please refer to Attached table 9 and Attached table 9-1 for details. - (8) Capital Adequacy: Not applicable.

-XVII.Segment information
+XVII.Department information